prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposal.md

 ## Canonical Workflow Placement

-`InvestigationLoop` is the first loop in the current default three-loop workflow:
+`InvestigationLoop` is the first loop in the broader Wally workflow, but this proposal only defines loop 1.

-1. `InvestigationLoop`: input = user request; output = approved proposal document
-2. `ProposalToTasks`: input = approved proposal path; output = one dependency-aware `*Tasks.md` tracker in the same directory as the proposal
-3. `ExecuteTasksLoop`: input = task tracker path; output = the same tracker updated until all eligible work is complete or recoverably blocked

-Current workflow decisions:

-- implementation plans are not part of the current default workflow
+Scope rules:

+- this proposal covers investigation, questioning, evidence gathering, and proposal authoring
+- downstream decomposition and execution workflows are separate concerns
-- execution plans are not part of the current default workflow
+- implementation plans and execution plans are not part of the current default workflow
-- the task tracker is the authoritative handoff artifact between proposal approval and task execution
-- the user may start each loop manually; automatic loop-to-loop transition is deferred
+- the user may move between loops manually in v1; automatic loop-to-loop transition is deferred

 ## Shared Loop Execution State